 Choosing a suitable payment processor for your restaurant is crucial to ensure smooth and secure payment transactions for your customers.

-To help you choose the best fit, here are 10 features to look for in a payment processor for your restaurant:
+To help choose the best merchant service for you, here are 10 features to look for in a restaurant payment processor:

 - Contactless payments

 - Tipping options